UWTSD Home - Study With Us - Postgraduate Courses - Online and Digital Learning (MA) (Online)

 - The diversity of contexts offered on this collaborative online programme will widen your understanding and insights.
 All course content is provided online and students say the online library provides more than they need.

 - The online engagement is collaborative so you will never be isolated from others in your class or the tutors there to support you.

-- Par time and online combines your work with study with this fully online course that is taken by students from all over the world
+- Being part time and fully online, it lets you combine your work with study, and is taken by students from all over the world.

 - Offered as PG Cert, PG Dip or MA entry.